Virginia Essure Injury Lawyers

 Essure, A Dangerous Birth Control Device

-Hundreds of women have filed lawsuits against the drug company Bayer over the Essure birth control device.
+Thousands of women have filed lawsuits against the drug company Bayer over the Essure birth control device.
 The contraceptive is linked to a wide range of side effects.
 Some women had a hysterectomy operation to remove the Essure device and repair internal organs.
 Essure is linked to deaths and the perforation of the uteris of users.

 What is Essure?